 Click here for the printable recipe.

 You can make them big and thick for a pub-style burger.
 Or make them thinner and smaller so you can stack them in fast food-style burgers.
-The burger patties are meant to be juicy blank canvases for your burger cravings.
+Personally, I like these better.
+But regardless, these burger patties are meant to be juicy blank canvases for your burger cravings.
 So add your favourite sauces or burger seasonings and fillings.

 Video tutorial for The Best Vegan Burger | Seitan Burger

 In this video, I share two ways I love these burgers: a great big juicy vegan cheeseburger and a vegan big mac as close to the original as I could get it.
 Luckily, vegan mac sauce is easy to make since the only non-vegan ingredient to swap out is the mayo.

 You’ll love these vegan seitan burgers because they’re:

 - high in protein so they will keep you full, and

 I love these burgers for practical reasons: the high protein burger keeps you full for longer.
 I enjoy bean burgers and other garden-style burgers and it’s not difficult to pick some up before heading to a work/social barbecue.
 But they digest fast!
 Meanwhile, everyone else is in a food coma and I’m standing there hungry again.
 With these juicy veggie burgers made with wheat protein, I stay satisfied, able to focus on friends and family without a growling belly.